michaelpoellath/talks/talk1/PITCHME.md

 ---
 ### What is bad about this ?

-1. It is not go routine safe.
+1. It is not thread safe.

 ---